United States foreign aid: Recipients of foreign aid

 A study by Andy Baker, a political scientist at the University of Colorado at Boulder, found that Americans are more likely to support foreign aid going to an African country than they are to support foreign aid going to an Eastern European country.
 Respondents wanted to cut aid going to those of European descent by 40 percent more than of those of African descent.
 Baker attributes this to a paternalistic view Americans have of themselves over those of African descent.

 Amount spent and destination

 Due to the size of the U.S. federal budget, the 1.17 percent put towards foreign aid composes a significant proportion of all foreign aid flows, including other donors.
 Most U.S. foreign aid does not go to other governments due to skepticism about corruption in other countries.
 There is a fear among the American people that foreign aid is funneled and used to increase the personal wealth of corrupt government leaders of foreign countries.
-However, about 85 percent of foreign aid goes to non-governmental organizations (NGOs) and U.S.-government contractors, meaning that most of foreign aid is not being given directly to foreign governments.
+However, about 85 percent of foreign aid goes to non-governmental organizations (NGOs) and U.S.-government contractors, meaning that most of foreign aid is not being given directly to foreign governments.In the ending 2025, the Trump government of the United States heavily downsized its role in foreign aid.